ZhouKanglei/CGGCN/README.md

-# EGGCN: Efficient Group Graph Convolutional Network for Skeleton-Based Action Recognition
+# Complementary Group Graph Convolutional
+Network for Skeleton-Based Action Recognition

-This repo is the official implementation for *EGGCN: Efficient Group Graph Convolutional Network for Skeleton-Based Action Recognition*.
+This repo is the official implementation for *Complementary Group Graph Convolutional Network (CGGCN) for Skeleton-Based Action Recognition*.

 ![Framework of EGGCN](./imgs/overview.png)

 <center>
-Framework overview of our proposed method: EGGCN is a novel model for skeleton-based action recognition, which achieves comparable performance on several large-scale datasets.
-The model uses a group spatial-temporal graph convolution to extract hierarchical features from the input skeleton sequences, and leverages efficient design choices to reduce the computational cost and memory footprint of the model.
+Framework overview of our proposed method: Our core insight is to exploit the complementarity of inherent multi-modal information of human actions at intra-branch and inter-branch levels.
 </center>

 ## Prerequisites